heyzua/choosy/docs/README.markdown

-# Choosy: Picking your arguments carefully
+# Choosy: Picking your Arguments Carefully

 This is a small DSL library for creating command line clients in Ruby.
 It is largely inspired by the <a href="https://github.com/defunkt/choice">choice</a>, <a href="https://github.com/visionmedia/commander">commander</a>, and <a href="http://furius.ca/optcomplete/">optcomplete.py</a> libraries, though it makes some different design decisions than they do.
 It is opinionated software.